-Step 1: Setting Up Colors, Fonts and Color Picker
+Step 2: Set Up Colors, Fonts, and Color Picker

-Before starting the actual design, it is important to set up the editor correctly.
+Before starting the actual landing page design, it is important to set up the visual editor correctly.

-We start by choosing the Elementor Canvas page layout.
-This gives us a “clean” page, without the header, footer, or the sidebar.
-That’s a good option to go with, when building a landing page.
+When you create a new landing page, Elementor will automatically apply the Elementor Canvas page layout.
+This gives us a “clean” page, without the header, footer, or sidebar.
+That’s a good option to go with when building a landing page.

-We then set the default colors as follows: primary is white, secondary and text — black.
+We then set the default global colors as follows: primary is white, secondary, and text — black.
 The default colors will be automatically set when we add a new widget, making our job a whole lot easier.

 Let’s do the same to fonts.
-I’ve set up my primary and secondary headlines font to an Adobe Typekit font, but you can set your own font as you wish.
+I’ve set up my primary and secondary headlines font to an Adobe Typekit font (Restore), but you can set your own font as you wish.

 With regards to the color picker, we set up our colors, so we can access them quickly while building the page.

 Step 3: The Landing Page's Top Section

 Our top light blue section includes the heading, text-editor, and button widgets.